hozza/yarr-ng/readme.md

-# yarr
+# yarr-ng

-**yarr** (yet another rss reader) is a web-based feed aggregator which can be used both as a desktop application and a personal self-hosted server.
+**yarr-ng** (yet another rss reader, next generation) is a web-based feed aggregator which can be used both as a desktop application and a personal self-hosted web-server for a single user.

+This is a next generation fork of the amazing [yarr](https://github.com/nkanaev/yarr) RSS reader by [nkanaev](https://github.com/nkanaev/).

+yarr-ng hopes to build on the original repo's excellent base, and add some quality of live improvements.
+The upstream yarr's repo is deemed feature complete, and so improvements are few and far between.
+This project is for those who want a liitle more out of yarr.

+## yarr-ng todo

+Done tasks are changes from the upstream yarr repo.

+- [x] fork
+- [ ] improve readme
+- [ ] docker setup
+- [ ] auto build and publish
+- [ ] improve docs
+- [ ] enlarge mobile UI
+- [ ] error feedback
+- [ ] flatpak?
+- [ ] pikapod?

+## architecture

 The app is a single binary with an embedded database (SQLite).

 ![screenshot](etc/promo.png)

 ## usage